cesaragudeloh/tenant-evaluation-test/docs/short_questions.md

 ### What would be your approach to scaling this framework for a large application?

 Scaling the Serenity BDD framework with the Screenplay pattern for a large application involves enhancing maintainability, performance, and coverage.
 Here’s my approach:

 #### Modularize the Framework

 - Task and Question Libraries: Expand the existing tasks and questions packages (e.g., Login, Navigate) into domain-specific modules (e.g., user_management, billing, transfers, etc).
 This keeps the codebase organized as features grow.

-- Page Objects: While Screenplay minimizes reliance on traditional page objects, introduce reusable UI interaction classes (e.g., components) for common elements like navigation bars or forms.
+- Page Objects: While Screenplay minimizes reliance on traditional page objects, introduce reusable UI interaction classes (e.g., components, enter, clic, select) for common elements like navigation bars or forms.

 #### Enhance Configuration

-- Multiple Environments: Extend serenity.conf to support multiple environments (e.g., dev, staging, prod) with base URLs and credentials as variables (e.g., webdriver.base.url).
+- Multiple Environments: Extend `serenity.conf` to support multiple environments (e.g., dev, staging, prod) with base URLs and credentials as variables (e.g., webdriver.base.url).

-- Browser Support: Add configurations for additional browsers (e.g., Firefox, Safari) as shown in the serenity.conf file, enabling cross-browser testing.
+- Browser Support: Add configurations for additional browsers (e.g., Firefox, Safari, Opera) as shown in the `serenity.conf` file, enabling cross-browser testing.

 #### Optimize Execution